schaedem/NiCE_Chip_Paper/README.md

 ## Analysis Files

 ### permanova_community_differences.R:
-Significance testing for differences in N cycle gene structure - analysis for Fig 2
+Significance testing for differences in N cycle gene structure - pre-requisite for co-occurrence analysis

 ### intersection_networks.R:
 Create graphs for each loc x timepoint, then find the interesection of those graphs.
 Calculate network statistics for each intersection graph.